 Ioannis Kissonerghis was born in Nicosia in 1889 and died in Johannesburg in 1963.

-After his graduation from the Pancyprian Gymnasium, he went to Athens where he studied medicine for three years.
-He ended his studies to work as a volunteer doctor for the Greek Red Cross in Thessaloniki during the Balkan Wars (1912-13).
+After his graduation from the Pancyprian Gymnasium, he went to Athens where he studied medicine for tree years.
+He interrupted his studies to work as a volunteer doctor for the Greek Red Cross in Thessaloniki during the Balkan Wars (1912-13).

-Besides his original painting skills, he used to copy paintings which were fashionable at that time to please the demands of urban class.
+Besides his original painting skills he used to copy paintings which were fashionable at that time in order to please the demands of urban class.
 He also used to paint icons.
-He had painted part of the central dome and semi-dome of the Holy of Holies of Phaneromeni Church in Nicosia, and the iconostasis of the Ayia Triada Church in Durban, in a realistic manner with influences from Renaissance.
+He has painted part of the central dome and semi-dome of the Holy of Holies of Phaneromeni church in Nicosia, and the iconostasis of the Ayia Triada church in Durban, in a realistic manner with specific influences from Renaissance.